 5 – Devote time to deep relaxation.

 It’s so easy to tell ourselves that we don’t have the time for this, whilst watching telly and scrolling social media!
-There’s nothing wrong with that in moderation, but how about, once a week, lying down and drifting off for 15 minutes – or more! – to one of the yoga nidras or guided relaxations you can find online?
-I love Uma Dinsmore-Tuli’s wonderful and generous sharing of yoga nidra on her website.
+There’s nothing wrong with that in moderation, but how about, once a week, lying down and drifting off for 15 minutes – or more! – to one of the yoga Nidra or guided relaxations you can find online.

-Massage is such a fantastic life-supporting practice, but it’s sometimes hard to find the time and money to get one regularly.
+Massage is such a fantastic life-supporting practice. but it’s sometimes hard to find the time and money to get one regularly.
 Give yourself a taster of it by giving yourself a foot massage whilst you’re sitting at home, rub your face and body lotions in with more pressure and attention than usual, and best of all seek out a local massage therapist in your community.
 Independent therapists often have more affordable prices than fancy spas, and often offer packages and will come to your home.
-As a between-retreat treat, even just a few times a year, it’s a fantastic investment in your own wellbeing.
+As a between-retreat treat to get that retreat feeling, even just a few times a year, it’s a fantastic investment in your own wellbeing.

-A wise person once said that a happy human needs someone to love, something to do, and something to look forward to.
-So cultivate that retreat feeling all year round, and in idle moments have a little daydream about the next time you’ll be enjoying that wonderful feeling of being blissed out on retreat!
+A wise person once said, a happy human needs someone to love, something to do, and something to look forward to.
+So, cultivate that retreat feeling all year round!
+In idle moments have a little daydream about the next time you’ll be enjoying that wonderful feeling of being on retreat!